MHKiT-Software/MHKiT/docs/source/mhkit-python/api.acoustics.rst

     ~mhkit.acoustics.io.export_audio

-Base submodule
+Analysis submodule
-""""""""""""""
+""""""""""""""""""
-Analysis functions are stored in the base submodule, accessed directly from `mhkit.acoustics`.
-These functions are intended to be used on top of the I/O submodule, and include functionality to calibrate data, create spectral densities, sound pressure levels, and time or band average spectral data.
+Analysis functions are stored in the analysis submodule, accessed directly from `mhkit.acoustics`.
+These functions are intended to be used on top of the I/O submodule, and include functionality to calibrate data, create spectral densities, sound pressure levels, and time or band aggregate spectral data.

 .. autosummary::
 	:nosignatures: